IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Article 26 requires states to ensure men are equal before the law, and have equal protection of the law.
 States are required "to make such changes to domestic laws and practices as are necessary to ensure their conformity with the Covenant."[^9] requires equality before courts and tribunals. requires equal participation in public life.
 #### Representation in decision making
 > To promote equal participation of men and women in development planning, decision-making and in the benefits of development and all programmes related to the realization of economic, social and cultural rights.
-ICESCR GC 16- p21
+ICESCR GC 16 - p21
+>
+> 37. The right of individuals and groups of individuals to participate in decision-making processes that may affect their development must be an integral component of any policy, programme or activity developed to discharge governmental obligations under article 3 of the Covenant.
+ICESCR GC 16 - p 37

 #### Remedy
 > - To make available and accessible appropriate remedies, such as compensation, reparation, restitution, rehabilitation, guarantees of non-repetition, declarations, public apologies, educational programmes and prevention programmes.
 > - To establish appropriate venues for redress such as courts and tribunals or administrative mechanisms that are accessible to all on the basis of equality, including the poorest and most disadvantaged and marginalized  men and women; ICECSR GC 16 - p21

+> National policies and strategies should provide for the establishment of effective mechanisms and institutions where they do not exist, including administrative authorities, ombudsmen and other national human rights institutions, courts and tribunals.
+These institutions should **investigate and address alleged violations relating to article 3** and provide remedies for such violations.
+States parties, for their part, should ensure that such remedies are effectively implemented.
+ICECSR GC 16 - p38

 #### Address violence